prex-aliya/leananrust/README.md

 Make a simple application for managing your pets, using some sort of local file for storage, like a json file.

-BONUS: If you can make it a tui,
+BONUS: If you can make it a tui

 EXTRA BONUS: If you make it look good :)